Why Your Hot Yoga Class Could Be Harming Your Body

 The body is tense or overstressed

-In short, prana flows best when the body is comfortable, the breath is deep, and the mind is fully present, not when something external forces or distracts it.
+In short, prana flows best when the body is comfortable, the breath is deep, and the mind is fully present.
+It does not flow when something external forces or distracts it.

 A Return to Mindful Movement